GreenStar Homes Certification Manual Version 4

 Improvement Plus Program Only

-For new construction and substantial rehabilitation, designed building water performance is at least 10% better than the federal minimum requirements.
+For new construction and substantial rehabilitation, prescribed building water performance must be at least 10% better than the federal minimum requirements.

 For existing buildings, project achieves a water use reduction of at least 10% compared with the baseline energy use based on recent 12 months of energy/water usage history